Spend Local Card: What to do if you haven't received your voucher yet?

-Spend Local Card: How long can it take to get your voucher and what to do if you haven't received it
+NI High Street Voucher: How long can it take to get spend local card and what to do if you haven't received it

 There have been 1.43 million applications for the High Street Voucher Scheme so far, but how long will it take to receive your Spend Local card?